-This past Saturday, we had several calls from people who identified themselves as Senior citizens wanting advice on new vehicles.
+Each Saturday, we have several calls from people who identify themselves as senior citizens wanting advice on new vehicles.
 Many were considering going from a sedan to a crossover.

 Listeners tell me that as they age, they feel more vulnerable at a car dealership.
 That is very understandable, there is a lot to consider.
 Your happiness with a car is one of the most important factors.
 If you are not in a position to pay cash, you don't want to burden your family with debt should your time come to call it a day.
 For me, I say get a vehicle you will like, one that is easy to enter and exit, and that makes you happy!